harrylijh/tau2-bench/data/tau2/domains/telecom/main_policy.md

 - Ask them how much data they want to refuel
 - Confirm the price
 - Apply the refueled data to the line associated with the phone number the user provided.
+- After refueling, always check whether the user's request/issue is resolved.
+If not, investigate other potential root causes (like roaming status, device settings, and mobile data status) as per the technical support policy.

 ## Change Plan
 You can help the user change to a different plan.